 Glass, paint, paper.

-New and found imagery combines with incidental marks and layered transparencies to bring forward an essence of an unknown, partly fictionalised time and place.
+For Act 1, new and found imagery combined with incidental marks and layered transparencies to bring forward an essence of an unknown, partly fictionalised time and place.
 A dialogue is created between the materials that celebrates the ephemerality, transience and impermanence of time and place that we all experience.